freedomofpress/securedrop-docs/docs/admin/installation/passphrases.rst

 How to generate a strong, unique passphrase
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We recommend using a unique, 7-word passphrase for each case described above.
-We encourage each end user to use KeePassXC, an easy-to-use password manager included in QubesOS, to generate and retain strong and unique passphrases.
+We encourage each end user to use KeePassXC, an easy-to-use password manager included in Qubes OS, to generate and retain strong and unique passphrases.
 The SecureDrop installation includes a template that you can use to initialize this database, which will be explained when you set up your first :ref:`*Admin Workstation* <keepassxc_setup>`.

 Using KeePassXC to generate a passphrase
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~